 A leading figure in the fields of cultural psychology and the psychology of religion, as well as a novelist, Dr. Kakar’s person and work have been profiled in The New York Times, Le Monde, Frankfurter Allgemeine, Neue Zuricher Zeitung, Die Zeit and Le Nouvel Observateur, which listed him as one of the world's 25 major thinkers while the German weekly Die Zeit portrayed Sudhir Kakar as one of the 21 important thinkers for the 21st century.
 Dr. Kakar's many honors include the Kardiner Award of Columbia University, Boyer Prize for Psychological Anthropology of the American Anthropological Association, Germany ’s Goethe Medal, Rockefeller Residency, McArthur Fellowship Bhabha, Nehru and ICSSR National Fellowship, Merck-Tagore Award, and Distinguished Service Award of Indo-American Psychiatric Association.
 He is a member of the New York Academy of Sciences, the Board of Sigmund Freud Archives in the Library of Congress, Washington and the Academie Universelle des Culture, France.
 In February 2012, he was conferred the Order of Merit of the Federal Republic of Germany, the country's highest civilian order.

 Sudhir Kakar’s twenty books of non-fiction and six of fiction, include The Inner World (now in its 16th printing since its first publication in 1978), Shamans, Mystics and Doctors , (with J.M.
 Ross ) Tales of Love, Sex and Danger,Intimate Relations, The Analyst and the Mystic, The Colors of Violence,Culture and Psyche, (with K.Kakar) The Indians: Portrait of a People, (with Wendy Doniger) a new translation of the Kamasutra for Oxford World Classics, Mad and Divine: Spirit and Psyche in the Modern World and Young Tagore: The makings of a genius.
 His latest books are the novel The Kipling File (Penguin, 2018) and, as co-editor, Imaginations of Death and Afterlife in India and Europe (Springer, 2018).
 His books have been translated into 22 languages.

-In press are: Brotherhood is Now a Distant Aspiration, Essays on Gandhi and four volumes of Sudhir Kakar's collected essays The Mind of the World (Psychoanalysis, Culture and Society, Religion, Biography), all to be published by Oxford University Press.
+In press are: Brotherhood is Now a Distant Aspiration, Essays on Gandhi and four volumes of Sudhir Kakar's collected essays The Mind in the World (Psychoanalysis, Culture and Society, Religion, Biography), all to be published by Oxford University Press.